reactiveui/website/input/docs/handbook/data-binding/value-converters.md

 ## Registration

-You need to register your custom converter using Splat Locator so ReactiveUI can use it.
+If you'd like to use a custom converter globally, you need to register it using Splat Locator.

 ```csharp
 Locator.CurrentMutable.RegisterConstant(